Managed vs Un-Managed Device Definitions

 Managed Devices

-A UC San Diego Health / Sciences managed device is defined as follows: Any Computing Device (laptop, desktop, tablet, etc...) which is in the process of being monitored and optimized for the intent of performance, security, availability, and support.
-This generally includes, but is not limited to, the installation of a pre-configured Operating System (OS), and implied Policies by the UC San Diego Health / Sciences Information Services Team.
-Information Services is responsible for:
+A UC San Diego Health/Sciences managed device is any computing device (laptop, desktop, tablet, etc.) monitored and optimized for performance, security, availability, and support.
+This typically involves installing a pre-configured Operating System (OS) and adhering to policies set by the UC San Diego Health/Sciences Information Services Team.
+Information Services handles:

 • OS updates